Meet your AMP Advisor

 I love teaching at Beloit because the students are compassionate and fearless in trying new ways of thinking and approaching hard things, like crafting more humane ways to engage around social differences.
 Beloit students are a joy to teach and mentor because they have an artful way of partnering deep care for others with the courage to put their knowledge into action.
 By relying on their academic content, professional development through Channels and internships, study abroad along with social curricular activities like sports, clubs, or other student organizations, Beloit students and alumni embody what it means to be lifelong learners.
 I value working with other staff and faculty colleagues to continually craft innovative ways to make this experience happen for every student.
 I now look forward to making this a reality for you!
 Welcome to Beloit, and let’s do this together.Full Profile

-Exchange AMP Advisor
+Transfer and Exchange AMP Advisor

 I am a professor in the department of Modern Languages and Literatures.
 I love teaching Russian language, culture and literature.
 One of my favorite things about Beloit is that I work with the most exciting students who are intelligent, curious, and never boring.
 Daily I look forward to being challenged by our students with their numerous insightful questions.
 I hope that you too will enjoy your time at Beloit College with these amazing people.Full Profile